Please visit the commencement website for more photos and videos from the ceremony.

 Graduation and Commencement

-Please see the Registrar's Graduation page for important deadlines and more information about graduation requirements.
+Please see our Graduation Calendar or the Registrar's Graduation page for important deadlines and more information about graduation requirements.
 For specific information about Durham Commencement activities, including ordering caps and gowns, dates and deadlines, etc., please see the UNH Commencement page.
 For information specific to UNH Manchester, please see the UNH Manchester Commencement page.

 Are You Ready To Graduate?